swilliams11/apigee-edgemicro-k8s-demo/edgemicro-k8s-custom-plugin/README.md

       - logger
       - accumulate-response
   ```
-5. Update the `microgateway.sh` file with your Apigee Edge org and environment names and include the Microgateway's key and secret which you received when you configured the microgateway.
+5. Update the `microgateway.sh` file with your Apigee Edge org and environment names and include the Microgateway's key and secret that you received when you configured the Microgateway.

 ## Google Cloud Build